Friday, October 31, 2008

 Kiddushin 7 - Cash Flow

 If a woman suggests to a man, “Give money to so-and-so and I will thereby become betrothed to you,” and the man gives the money as specified and says the formula, the woman becomes betrothed, through the principle of a guarantor.
-A guarantor of a loan, even though he does not personally receive the benefit, still binds himself to repay.
-So too she commits herself, in return for the money based on her say-so.
+A loan guarantor, even though he does not personally receive the benefit, still binds himself to repay.
+So too, she commits herself in return for the money based on her say-so.

-A special man who also never accepts gifts (none today) can marry a woman by giving her the pleasure of accepting her gift.
+An extraordinary man who never accepts gifts (none such today) can marry a woman by giving her the pleasure of taking her gift.

 Kiddushin 5 - Terms of Endearment

 How is Kiddushin brought about through money?
-When a man gives a women money or items worth money and says, “Behold, you are betrothed to me - Harei at mekudeshet li”, and she agrees, she is betrothed.
+When a man gives a woman money or items worth money and says, "Behold, you are betrothed to me - Harei at mekudeshet li," and she agrees, she is betrothed.

 Anyone who does not know the laws of divorce documents and Kiddushin should have no dealings with them, for an unwitting error in the decision could prove intractable.